paul-leo/grequire/README.md

-# GRequire
+# GRequire/Siteres

 ## Description

-GRequire is a simple module that allows you to use requirejs in a synchronous way.
+GRequire/Siteres is a simple module that allows you to use requirejs in a synchronous way.

 ## Features
 * auto load requirejs by cdn